BloodAxe/nan-marshal/README.md

 ]
 ```

-This works like a `-I<path-to-nan-marshal>` when compiling your addon.
+This works like a `-I<path-to-nan-marshal>` when compiling your add-on.

 <a name="api"></a>
 ## API